 Colours can also be linked to your chakras: red relates to the base chakra, orange the sacral chakra, yellow the solar plexus chakra, green the heart chakra, blue the throat chakra, indigo the brow chakra (the third eye) and violet relates to the crown chakra.

 Vanessa Volpe of Colour for Wellbeing uses colour therapy techniques to manage symptoms of anxiety and boost your confidence, as well as treating problems such as insomnia and physical pain.
 Her ‘Colour Play’ programme combines occupational therapy techniques with colour therapy.

 Professor University’s Lighting Laboratory can light an environment across the spectrum and research the effect of colour and light on sleep, emotion and wellbeing.
 Coloured light has been found to have a small effect on heart rate and blood pressure: red light raises heart rate and blue light reduces it.
 You can read more about their experiments here.Chair of Colour Science and Technology at the University of Leeds and studies the non-visual effects of colour.
 The

 Karen Haller is a colour psychologist, who uses colour to create a well-balanced environment that creates positive behaviour.
 “Colours can influence how someone thinks, feels and behaves,” she explains, “so we can use colour to boost wellbeing and morale.
-Don’t sit in a white room, as it’s likely that you’ll heal quicker if your mental attitude is positive.”
+Using a palette of colours that you resonate with, you’re likely to feel good and help support long-term positive behaviours.”

 Karen’s advice is to not be scared of colour, and of what people think of your colour choices.
 “Trust your own colour intuition.
 Explore the colours you love – you might not know why, but if you love them and they make you feel good then use them.
 You’ll want different colours at different times of the day and week.”
 She warns against following the colours your friends use, or are in fashion – colours are completely personal.